MaryAnneLee/tic-tac-toe/README.md

 The instructions to deploy this project:

 - Log in to Heroku or create an account
-- On the main page click the button labelled New in the top right corner and from the drop-down menu select Create New App
+- On the main page click the button New in the top right corner and from the drop-down menu select Create new app
 - Enter a unique app name
 - Select your region
- - Click on the Create App button
+ - Click on the Create app button
-- The next page is the project’s Deploy Tab.
-Click on the Settings Tab and scroll down to Config Vars
+- On the overview page choose Settings and scroll down to Config vars
-- Click Reveal Config Vars and enter PORT into the Key box and 8000 into the Value box and click the Add button
+- Click Reveal config vars and enter PORT into the Key box and 8000 into the Value box and then click Add
-- Scroll down to the Buildpack section click Add Buildpack select Python and click Save Changes
+- Scroll down to the Buildpack section click Add buildpack.
+Select Python and click Save changes
-- Click Add Buildpack again and select node.js Note: The Buildpacks must be in the correct order with Python first.
+- Click Add buildpack again and select node.js
+Note: The Buildpacks must be in the correct order with Python first.
 - Scroll to the top of the page and choose the Deploy tab
 - Select Github as the deployment method
 - Confirm you want to connect to GitHub
 - Search for the repository name and click the connect button
-- Scroll to the bottom of the deploy page and select the preferred deployment type
+- Scroll to the bottom of the deploy page and select deployment type
-- Click Enable Automatic Deploys for automatic deployment when you push updates to Github
+- Click Enable automatic deploys for automatic deployment when you push updates to Github

 #### How to Fork